chrisbazley/CBUtilLib/README.md

 strong: it can be eliminated by modifying the make file so that the macro USE_CBDEBUG is no longer predefined.

-  Two make files are supplied:
+  Three make files are supplied:

+- 'Makefile' is intended for use with GNU Make and the GNU C Compiler on Linux.
-- 'Makefile' is intended for use with Acorn Make Utility (AMU) and the Norcroft C compiler supplied with the Acorn C/C++ Development Suite.
+- 'NMakefile' is intended for use with Acorn Make Utility (AMU) and the Norcroft C compiler supplied with the Acorn C/C++ Development Suite.
-- 'GMakefile' is intended for use with GNU Make and the GNU C Compiler.
+- 'GMakefile' is intended for use with GNU Make and the GNU C Compiler on RISC OS.

   These make files share some variable definitions (lists of objects to be built) by including a common make file.